rozbb/zkcreds-rs/README.md

 ### Passport benches

 In order to run the benchmarks in `bench/passport`, you need to have a JSON dump of a passport.
-You can create this from your own US passport by installing the Android app [here](XXX link to passport github) (a prebuilt debug APK can be found in the root directory).
+You can create this from your own US passport by installing the Android app [here](https://github.com/rozbb/passport-reader/) (prebuilt APKs can be found in the root directory).
 Once you have your passport dump in the clipboard, send it to yourself, put it in a file named `passport_dump.json`, and move it to this repo in `benches/passport/passport_dump.json`.

 ## License